 You have to come up with a list of equipment or tools you need.
 For example

 In Blogging: You need a laptop, steady electricity and an internet connection

 Barbing business: You need clippers, mirrors, powders and steady electricity

-How to Raise Capital to Startup Your Business
+How to Raise Capital for Business

 In this article, I will show you 7 ways you can raise capital to start up your business.